-I’ve spent the last few days in NYC which is basically like living in the freezer.
+I’ve spent the last few days in Seattle which is basically like being in the freezer.
 I can’t even text my fingers are so numb.
-Clearly this California girl didn’t prepare well.
+Clearly this California girl doesn’t handle anything below 60 degrees well.
 But what to do when there’s a major chill in the air and you’re hungry?
 Obviously Butternut Squash Carrot Soup with a big fat piece of garlic bread is the answer!

 But this soup isn’t just any soup, it’s a combination of some of my favorite fall veggies like butternut squash, carrots, red bell peppers, garlic and shallots that all get roasted for almost an hour!
 Then it’s into the soup they go with milk or heavy cream or coconut milk if you’re going for the vegan style! (and while I couldn’t ever be fully vegan, because we all know I love cheese, this soup with coconut milk is out of this world)